WloopPHI: A tool for ab initio characterization of Weyl semimetals

 \section{Abstract}

 \texttt{WloopPHI} is a Python code that expands the features of \texttt{WIEN2k}, a full-potential all-electron density functional theory package, by the characterization of Weyl semimetals.
-It enables the calculation of the chirality (or ``monopole charge") associated with Weyl nodes and Weyl nodal lines (a higher-dimensional extension of Weyl points).
+It enables the calculation of the chirality (or ``monopole charge") associated with Weyl nodes and nodal lines.
 The theoretical methodology for the calculation of the chirality is based on an extended Wilson loop method and a Berry phase approach.
 We validate the code using \ce{TaAs}, which is a well-characterized Weyl semimetal, both theoretically and experimentally.
-Afterwards, we applied the method to the characterization of \ce{YRh6Ge4} and found two sets of Weyl points (ca. 0.2~eV below the Fermi energy) and one Weyl nodal line crossing the Fermi energy and mapped their chiralities.
+Afterwards, we applied the method to the characterization of \ce{YRh6Ge4} and found two sets of Weyl points (ca. 0.2~eV below the Fermi energy) together with a topological nodal line (protected by mirror symmetry) crossing the Fermi energy and mapped their chiralities.